ezratturner/FortuneTeller/README.md

 Testing Analysis: The testing has proved

+Testing Report

 ## Deployment and Automation
 The reason for moving into the cloud ...
 QA has helped by teaching

-This app was deployed using Azure Functions and Azure App Service.
-These tools are... they were used because
+Used GitHub Actions to deploy my webapp - this is a workflow automation tool which has CI/CD built into it.
+This means the the github user can trigger a workflow run if there's a new commit, branch or pull request.

 Describe each deployment steps

-Terraform was used for automation
+Terraform was used for

 ## Further Analysis
 Overall Risk Analysis: From revisting the risk analysis,

 Known Issues:

-Future Implementation: Database - user information
+Future Implementations: Database - user information, Testing

 ## Licensing and Copyright
 © Ezra Turner, QA Limited, Avanade